Marcel Demers

 Marcel Demers is a Canadian outlaw biker and gangster who played a major role in the Quebec Biker War (1994-2002).
 During this period he would become president of the Rock Machine Motorcycle Club's Quebec City chapter.
-In 1996 he was responsible for the creation of the Beauport chapter.
-He was given the nickname "La Maire" which translates to "The Mayor".
+In 1997, he would become the Rock Machine Motorcycle Club's national vice-president.
+He was given the nickname "Le Maire" which translates to "The Mayor".